Overnight Summer Camp

 Do you control what children purchase from the camp store?

 We monitor what your child is purchasing.
-Campers are only allowed to order one drink and one snack per day.
+Campers are only allowed to order 3 snacks per day.
 When the order is filled by our store personnel it is checked again.
 Each day during free time the campers are given the opportunity to shop for souvenirs, also monitored by our store staff.

 If my child is on the wait-list, what are the chances of him/her getting in?